Are you a photographer?

 You will learn how mindfulness can support you to create fabulous photos and be more aware throughout your life!

 You will do a Mindful Photography Practice and experience how you can develop mindfulness through photography.

 You will get to join our private Facebook Page, share your photos and receive comments from me and the Mindful Photography Community.

 Not only do you get all 4 videos FREE, but you will also be able to download the eBook that accompanies the videos.
 Woah!
 All of this for nought!

 Yes, it's a thorough overview of Mindful Photography and there's even a Mindful Photography Practice, and you get to upload your photo, see other students' work and make comments in the private Facebook group.

 All you have to do is ENROLL

-My approach to mindfulness through photography is structured around the Four Foundations of Mindfulness (paying attention to your sensations, your thoughts, your feelings and how you are living right now) I am also influenced by the modern application of mindfulness to stress reduction, as developed by Jon Kabat Zinn
+My approach to mindfulness through photography is structured around the Four Foundations of Mindfulness (being aware of your sensations, your thoughts, your feelings and how you are living right now.)
+I am also influenced by the modern application of mindfulness to stress reduction, as developed by Jon Kabat Zinn.